-If questions arise during preparation of your proposal that have not been answered by these Guidelines or by the informational session you attend, please feel free to email Lexie Lipham at lexie.lipham@vumc.org or call 615-936-2565.
+If questions arise during preparation of your proposal that have not been answered by these Guidelines or by the webinar, please feel free to email Lexie Lipham at lexie.lipham@vumc.org or call 615-936-2565.

 Where can we find more information?

-The CERC Mini-Grant Guidelines, link to submission site, and upcoming schedule for Informational Workshops and submission deadlines will be available on the CERC website (https://victr.vanderbilt.edu/pub/message.html?message_id=202), and the Meharry-Vanderbilt Alliance website (http://www.meharry-vanderbilt.org/).
+The CERC Mini-Grant Guidelines, link to submission site, webinar dates and the submission deadline will be available on the CERC website (https://victr.vumc.org/community-engaged-research-grants/).